Simplicity of the automorphism group of fields with operators

-In order to prove Theorem \ref{T:main}, we will need to restrict our focus to a particular class of $\kappa$-saturated models, which we will denote by \emph{tame} models. \begin{definition} A $\kappa$-saturated model $\UU$ of the theory $T$ is \emph{$\kappa$-tame} if it satisfies the following conditions: \begin{enumerate}[(a)] \item There is a subset $A$ of $\UU$ of size $\kappa$ such that $\UU=\cl(A)$.
+In order to prove Theorem A of the introduction (which corresponds to Theorem \ref{T:main}), we will need to restrict our focus to a particular class of $\kappa$-saturated models, which we call \emph{$\kappa$-tame}. \begin{definition} A $\kappa$-saturated model $\UU$ of the theory $T$ is \emph{$\kappa$-tame} over the subset $\paraset$ of size strictly less than $\kappa$ if it satisfies the following conditions: \begin{enumerate}[(a)] \item There is a subset $A$ of $\UU$ of size $\kappa$ enumerating an independent sequence over $\paraset$ of realizations of the generic type $p_0$ (or rather of the non-forking extension of $p_0$ to $\paraset$) with $\UU=\cl(\paraset \cup A)$.